The Impact of the CFPB’s Changes on Lenders and Dealerships

 Tightening the rules around repossessions, however, may decrease an already shrinking supply of used cars for dealerships.

-We have been helping dealerships navigate the used vehicle shortage by providing lawfully repossessed vehicles to their inventory, and rest assured, at Bay Motor Finance we have always prided ourselves on ethical business standards and fair, competitive lending practices.Partner with Bay Motor Finance for a streamlined purchasing process with fast approval and flexible terms and options for your buyers.
+We have been helping dealerships navigate the used vehicle shortage by providing lawfully repossessed vehicles to their inventory, and rest assured, at Bay Country Finance we have always prided ourselves on ethical business standards and fair, competitive lending practices.Partner with Bay Country Finance for a streamlined purchasing process with fast approval and flexible terms and options for your buyers.
 Ready to get started?
 Contact us today.